z80/ignition/README.md

 - [ ] Continuous scale application on every frame and recomputing the landscape on indication.
 Now it is both applied when needed and on every rf jump.
 - [x] Apply scaler on every visual frame.
 It is especially needed for celestial bodies.
 Pitching up edges do look weird.
 - [ ] Port over the air friction model using mesh traingles.
+- [ ] Vegetation and other static assets placement based on surface quad-tree node Ids.